freeCodeCamp/freeCodeCamp/guide/english/java/data-types/index.md

 ### short:

-Short data type is a 16-bit signed two's complement integer.
+Short data type is a 16-bit signed two's complement integer.It is also used to store the integer values.

     Wrapper Class: Short